 - Tights - grey or black.
 Please note girls are not permitted to wear leggings under skirts.

-- Burgundy and white checked dress in the summer months.
+- Burgundy and white or red and white checked dress in the summer months.

 Fleeces: Children may wear a school fleece but this is an outdoor garment and should not be worn in the classroom.